bloveless/BubbleFilter/README.md

 **tags**: This is a javascript object of tags that will be displayed in the dropdown when the bubble filter div is clicked on.

 ##Initialize the function
+In your javascript you will need to include this along with the includes for the dist/js/jquery.bubbleFilter.min.js and dist/css/jquery.bubbleFilter.min.css and jQuery itself.
+The tags can be generated somehow, but they need to be in the format that this tags object is.
 ```
 var tags = {
     "Column 1": {